Our therapists specialize in providing high-quality individual autism therapy to individuals with high-functioning autism in California.

 If you live in California, feel like you may have some autistic traits, and would like to begin individual autism therapy, we can help.
 Things can be easier.
 You can find a therapist who understands you, reduce your stress, and find new ways to relate to the world around you.
 Let us help.
 To begin counseling at our autism therapy clinic based in Palo Alto, follow these steps:

-- Contact us for a free 30-minute phone consultation using this link.
+- Contact us for a free phone consultation using this link.
 You will meet with one of our autism therapists.

 - Like us on Facebook.
 On our page, we post useful information about our autism therapy clinic.